 Liver, turkey, chicken, beef

 The highest concentration of Vitamin B12 can be found in meat.
 Meat is a premium source of protein, iron and Vitamin B12.
 Liver packs the most mineral as it is an absorptive organ.
 Per 100 grams of beef liver, there is 111.3 micrograms of Vitamin B12.
 In a breast of chicken, there is 0.2 micrograms of Vitamin B12.
 Meat products are best served without skin and baked to attain a high level of protein and low fat.
 Optimum levels of Vitamin B12 are found in organic, grass-fed meat products.
-Why not put these ingredients together to create the perfect Vitamin B12 meal with our Recipe ideas.

 How to Test at Home if You Have a Vitamin B12 Deficiency